See also:

 The Villages currently offers 6 different home series, ranging from “Patio Villas”, which are going to be your smaller less expensive options, to their “Premier Homes” that are the biggest and most expensive.

-Similarly, Solivita has built a variety of different styles and floorplans over the years, but right now they offer a list of 8 floor plans from which to choose.
+Similarly, Solivita has built a variety of different styles and floorplans over the years, but right now they only offer a handful of floor plans from which to choose.

 These homes have open floor plans, bright kitchens, stunning great rooms, spacious and dual owner’s suites, luxurious baths, and inviting outdoor living spaces.